SheffieldML/GPc/README.md

 <h2>General Information</h2>

 <p>The way the software operates is through the command line.
-There is one executable, <code>gp</code>.
+There is one executable, `gp`.
 Help can be obtained by writing

-<p><code>$ ./gp -h</code>
+<p>`$ ./gp -h`

 <p>which lists the commands available under the software.
 Help for each command can then be obtained by writing, for example,

-<p><code>$ ./gp learn -h</code>
+<p>`$ ./gp learn -h`

 All the tutorial optimisations suggested take less than 1/2 hour to run on my less than 2GHz Pentium IV machine.
 The first oil example runs in a couple of minutes.
-Below I suggest using the highest verbosity options <code>-v 3</code> in each of the examples so that you can track the iterations.
+Below I suggest using the highest verbosity options `-v 3` in each of the examples so that you can track the iterations.

 <h1>Examples</h1>